-Claimants in receipt of benefit prior to 7 April 2008 will continue to have their rent referred to the Rent Service unless they move address or stop claiming Housing Benefit for at least a week.
+For existing claimants receiving Housing Benefit who live in privately rented accommodation the maximum benefit your tenant could get since 7 April 2008 is calculated under the Local Housing Allowance scheme.
+Claimants in receipt of continuous Housing Benefit prior to 7 April 2008 will have their rent referred to the Rent Service.
+This will then be done on an annual basis unless they move address or stop claiming Housing Benefit for at least a week.

 The Rent Service will notify the Benefits office of the maximum rent that can be covered by Housing Benefit after comparing rents of similar properties in the area; this includes comparing rents with properties in adjoining neighbourhoods.